-This new initiative matches alumni and students during the winter and summer breaks, enabling students to get an insider’s view into a broad range of careers.
+This new initiative matches alumni and students during summer breaks, enabling students to get an insider’s view into a broad range of careers.
 Students will have the opportunity to meet alumni informally (in person, phone, Skype, email) or shadow them at their place of work.
 Read more about the program here.

 Alumni Admissions Ambassador

 The Alumni Admissions Ambassador program enables accepted students to speak with an alumni about their experiences at Columbia Nursing.
 This opportunity allows alumni to share their stories, offer advice, congratulate accepted students, and connect back to Columbia Nursing.

 The purpose of this committee is to deepen recent graduates’ involvement with Columbia Nursing, including events and initiatives that would drive engagement, and increase recent graduates’ participation in the Annual Fund.
 Since we understand that your time is valuable; this role is flexible—you can commit as little or as much time as our schedule allows.
 View the various ways to get involved in the Recent Alumni Engagement Committee.

 Reunion Committee Member

 Reunion committees are comprised of a core group of volunteers for each class/program who take the lead on specific reunion functions.
 We seek two or more Reunion Committee members to serve as liaisons for their class during the reunion planning process.
 Tasks for Reunion Committees include: